HM2468/echogramlib/README.md

   1. Create a virtue machine/Google engine on Google Cloud platform.
      Choose the OS system as Ubuntu and the area as european
-  2. Create an guest acoount in this machine and install Ruby on Rails environment under this account.
+  2. Create an guest account in this machine and install Ruby on Rails environment under this account.
 Ruby version and Rails version should be exactly the same as specified above.
      PS: never install under root account, it would cause mounts of problems.